Sydney Walking Tour to Top Sydney Landmarks by JetSettingFools.com

 Harry's Café de Wheels - a Sydney institution serving up Pies 'n Peas

 MAP.
-A Sydney institution, Harry’s Café de Wheels has been serving ‘Pie ‘n Peas’ since the late 1930s and is claimed to be Sydney’s best pie.
-Although not an original location, the restaurant displays old-time photos that show the history of Harry’s.
+A Sydney institution, Harry’s Café has been serving ‘Pie ‘n Peas’ since the late 1930s and claims to have the best pie in the city.

-If you are hungry, we recommend ordering a beef pie tiger-style.
-The three-inch, piping-hot beef pie is topped with mushy peas, mashed potatoes and gravy.
-The inexpensive pie can serve as lunch or a mid-morning snack.
+The three-inch, piping-hot pie is topped with mushy peas, mashed potatoes and gravy.
+The inexpensive dish can serve as lunch or a mid-morning snack!

 #8 Art Gallery of New South Wales